 When Dennis was nine, his older brother and then-girlfriend (now our wonderful daughter-in-law) gave him the first book for Christmas.
 My husband was still reading aloud to Dennis every night and just because I wasn't interested that didn't mean they shouldn't enjoy the books.
 They were hooked from the first page.

-Two years later they were still working their way through the books and loving them (okay, they didn't read every night).
+every night).
 They even convinced me to watch some of the movies, and I reluctantly admitted I liked them.
 That year, I broke my ankle and was not allowed to put weight on the repaired ankle for six weeks.
 When I started to run out of reading material, I picked up the first book.
 Then I picked up the second one.
 And I was just as hooked as they were.
 We became a family of Harry Potter fans and even began listening to the audio book versions as we were spending a lot of time driving to and from activities in those days.

 Our family fandom extends outward too - My stepson and his wife are big fans and we look forward to the day when we can start our grandsons on the books.